 Exchange of Contracts

 After contracts are exchanged, you are legally bound to purchase the property.
-As such, before this stage, consider the following checklist
+We recommend that, before this stage, you consider the following checklist

 - You pay the non-refundable deposit to the seller.